 HDMI cables are widely used to connect various digital devices to TVs and monitors.
-The cable is capable of transmitting digital audio and video from a source to a device, i.e from a laptop to a monitor.
-At the time of writing, there are many versions of the HDMI cable available in the market, such as 1.0, 1.2, and so on.
-And today, we will be talking about how to tell if an HDMI cable is 2.0 or not.
+The cable is capable of transmitting digital audio and video from a source to a device, i.e. from a laptop to a monitor.
+At the time of writing, there are many versions of the HDMI cable available in the market, such as 1.0, 1.2, all the way up to HDMI cable 2.0 and HDMI 3.
+The only problem is that all versions look identical and there is no way to tell them apart without any documentation.

 All HDMI Versions